DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: Digital Contact Tracing by BFS and DFS

 \section{Digital Contact Tracing by BFS and DFS}

 In this section, we detail interesting insights into tracing superspreaders in BFS tracing networks (using BFS traversal for forward contact tracing) and DFS tracing networks (using DFS traversal for forward contact tracing).
+Mathematically, the forward contact tracing process yields a rooted tree $\mathbb{G}_N$, whose nodes help solve \eqref{eq:est1}.
+For special cases, Theorem \ref{thm:bfs} states that this maximizer of \eqref{eq:est1}, i.e., the graph centroid of $\mathbb{G}_N$, converges to the graph centroid of $\mathbb{G}_N$ along a simple path on $\mathbb{G}_N$ when $N$ is fixed.